S.O.S. 40th Anniversary REUNION!

 Participation in S.O.S. includes being "on-call" to assist survivors via our 24-hour crisis service.
 We also want your help in presenting programs or leading discussion groups in the residence halls, classrooms and Newark community to dispel myths, misunderstandings, and mis-communications which surround the issues of sexual assault and intimate partner violence.

-When we are in an application period, you can complete our online application or pick up a hard copy at Student Wellness & Health Promotion, 231 South College Avenue, (the white house next to Morris Library).
+Please complete our online application.
+If you have technical difficulty with the online process, you can request a hard copy at Student Wellness & Health Promotion, 231 South College Avenue, (the white house next to Morris Library).

-Interviews are held in early November and notifications made by end of November.
+Interviews will be held in the evenings in early November and notifications made by end of November.

 The interviewing process consists of up to two interviews with S.O.S. members; applicants will be interviewed by current S.O.S. members and may be asked back for a second interview.
 For ease in scheduling, the form asks applicants to list the names of any current S.O.S. members whom they know.
 Our goal is to arrange interviews with people whom applicants do not yet know.
 Please allow one full hour for the interview, though the entire hour may not be needed.
 Interviews provide a casual opportunity for us to begin to get to know the applicants and for applicants to ask any questions they may have about S.O.S.